-- April 11, 1933 -- J. Gresham Mecham formally asked the Prebyterian Board of Foreign
+- April 11, 1933 -- J. Gresham Mecham formally asked the Presbyterian Board of Foreign

-Missions to allow only those who held to historic Christian doctrine to serve on its board and to
+Missions to allow only those who held to historic Christian doctrine to serve on its board or to

 be sent as missionaries, and to avoid doctrinally compromising partnership enterprises.
 In the

-days of debate which followed, Mecham's position was rejected and, as a result, American
+days of debate that followed, Mecham's position was rejected, and, as a result, American